Photo by Mizuno K from Pexels via Canva.com

 - Would you prefer cash in hand now for other investments?

-Each family’s scenario and goals are different, but truthfully assessing your intentions early can set the tone for having a successful run as a landlord.
+Each family’s situation and goals are different, but truthfully assessing personal intentions early can set the tone for having a successful run as a landlord.

-Is a State, County, or City Rental License Needed, or a Business License?
+Is a Business License or State, County, or City Rental License Needed?

 Tip: In many states, landlords cannot file for evictions or take adverse tenant action (if needed), unless a valid rental license exists for the property.
 Landlords may also be fined if found in violation of applicable law, particularly if operating an unlicensed rental.

-Mandatory Lead-based Paint Notifications and Certificate (prior to 1978 construction)
+Mandatory Lead-Based Paint Notifications and Certificate (Before 1978 Construction)

-If your home was built before 1978, there may be a risk of exposure to lead-based paint hazards.
+If a home was built before 1978, there may be a risk of exposure to lead-based paint hazards.
 The Residential Lead-Based Paint Hazard Reduction Act states that,

 “Before ratification of a contract for housing sale, or lease, sellers and landlords must: